gabrieldernbach/reasoning_in_context/readme.md

-A large number of real-world systems can be represented as a set of probabilistic equations structured in a directed acyclic graph.
-Since the data-generating process can be realized by ancestral sampling, these systems can be considered causal and have been widely studied in the causal effect estimation literature.
+Many real-world systems can be represented as probabilistic equations organised in a directed acyclic graph (DAG).
+These systems, where the data generating process is modelled by ancestral sampling, are causal in nature and have been extensively studied in the causal effect estimation literature.

-To guide a given system toward realizing desirable states, we seek to fit a model from observational data to plan appropriate interventions.
-While fitting a generative model to observational data can tell us which states are more or less likely, it doesn't tell us how the system will respond to intervention.
-We need to derive an estimator of the system's Jacobian, as it encodes the differential changes in input/output we should expect.
+Intervening in such systems to achieve desirable states requires more than fitting a generative model from observational data.
+While generative models reveal which states are more or less likely, they do not provide information about how the system will respond to interventions.
+To predict these responses, it is necessary to estimate the system's Jacobian, which encodes the sensitivity of outputs to changes in inputs.

-While there is a large body of work on the identifiability of the casual structure with specific algorithms, we ask whether it is possible for a model to learn to identify the Jacobian in context (not in weight) and internally implement the necessary algorithm (in its weights).

-The following experiments aim to present such a task.
+Recent advances in in-context learning have demonstrated the ability of a model to perform tasks such as regression and classification without updating its weights.
+The model adapts dynamically to the task using only the information provided by the input context.
+Extending this concept to the Jacobian, we propose that a model could learn to estimate the Jacobian in context, allowing it to infer the effects of interventions without relying on pre-programmed algorithms.

+Our hypothesis is that in-context learning, already proven in prediction tasks, can be used for intervention planning.
+By dynamically learning the Jacobian, the model can internally implement reasoning about system responses to change.
+This approach represents a shift from explicitly identifying causal structures through algorithms to training models to reason about causality as part of their learned context.

+The experiments presented here are designed to test the feasibility of this approach.